 In these corona times, I have been thinking a lot about Mental health and how much morbidity and mortality would arise from this and other health issues, once this is over.
 Maybe it’s because we are all cooped up at home and many of us know the impact that loneliness and isolation can have on people’s mental health, there’s also the ever worrying fact that domestic abuse is rising rapidly in almost every country as people are being forced to stay in lockdown with their abusers.
 I’m thinking about the people like me who had to live alone at young ages, and how they are coping when the shops are sold out on almost all items, and they are still learning how to cook.
 I’m thinking about the kids that currently are or have been sexually and/or physically abused, and school was their refuge and escape, which has now been taken away.
 And I am especially thinking of those already dealing with mental health issues, and how all of this news, media attention, hysteria and panic buying has affected their mental health.

 I am so grateful and glad to now be in a place where I cannot only speak about this openly, but also reflect on the many lessons and skills that I took with me out of that chapter of my life.
 Now, people are being forced to bulk buy, and stay at home.
 And I am not saying that is a bad thing (ok maybe the panic buying part), in fact it is necessary to protect yourself and others by limiting your social interactions and exposure to this new coronavirus.
-But I can’t help but think of those who are dealing with additional difficulties in their everyday life, due to health issues, either mental or physical, living alone, or being forced to live with the source of their pain, and how they will survive through and after this, especially if they are neglected.
+But I can’t help but think of those who are dealing with additional difficulties in their everyday life, due to health issues, either mental, physical or both (as comorbidities are becoming increasingly common), living alone, or being forced to live with the source of their pain, and how they will survive through and after this, especially if they are neglected.
 We really should try our best now to stay in touch and take care of each other, so that this situation doesn’t worsen any further than it has to.
 All I can offer myself, is the knowledge that you are not alone, you can and will get through this.
 Do not be afraid to seek help in these times, or feel like you are a burden to your health system by using it, because you are not.
 Mindfulness and meditation are incredible tools for when you are alone and things get too overwhelming (shoutout to the feelinggood app). if you live in the UK, there are many local mutual aid groups that you could join to get or give help, or just to connect to someone else, and if you live in other countries, check Facebook or google to see if there’s one in your location.
-Samaritans is a free charity to speak to people that anyone can use.
+Samaritans is a free charity to speak to people that anyone can use to help mitigate a mental health crisis.
 Take care of yourself, and do not forget to reach out to your family and friends.

 See you in the next one.